Adaptive/Special Olympics Competitions

 -

-International: Highest level of competition, where athletes from around the world come together to compete on a global stage.
+International: The highest level of competition, where athletes from around the world come together to compete on a global stage.

 These events not only promote physical fitness and skill development but also foster a sense of community, inclusion, and empowerment among athletes.
 The Special Olympics movement is dedicated to creating a world where every person, regardless of ability, is accepted and celebrated.